Council Managed Sites for Busking & Street Stalls

-5 designated sites pre-approved for bookings.
-Council does not look after busking that occurs on private property.
+Council does not look after busking or street stalls that occur on private property.

-If you are a performer and would like to busk in a public space or a Community group wishing to hold a stall, you must apply for approval and abide by the
+If you are a performer or a Community group wishing to book a designated Council space, you must agree and abide by the Conditions of Approval.

 Yes.
-Council issues a confirmation of registration for busking, allowing to perform only in designated sites after booking via an online booking portal.
+Council issues a booking confirmation for busking and street stalls (within the designated sites) via our online booking portal.

-No. There are no fees or charged associated with the booking of designated sites for busking or Community Group stalls.
+No. There are no fees or charges associated with the booking of designated sites for busking or street stalls.

-No. Buskers are not required to audition prior to or after a registration.
-Council reserves the right to withdraw or refuse a registration at any time if the Terms and Conditions are not followed.
+No. Buskers are not required to audition.
+Council reserves the right to withdraw or refuse a booking at any time if the Conditions of Approval are not met.

 Council has allocated 5 sites within the Local Government Area (LGA) that buskers and community groups are able to book.